Introduction to Cluster Algebras. Chapters 4-5: Finite type classification in rank

 where the integers $b$ and $c$ are either both positive, or both equal to~$0$.

 \begin{theorem} A seed pattern of rank~$2$, with exchange matrices given by~\eqref{eq:Bbc-again}, is of finite type if and only if $bc\le 3$. \end{theorem}

-\begin{remark} The statement of Theorem~\ref{th:finite-type-rank2} is very similar to the classification of finite crystallographic reflection groups of rank~2, which we review below.
-(The proof of Theorem~\ref{th:finite-type-rank2} will not depend on this.)
-Consider the subgroup $W\subset\GL_2$ generated by the reflections
+The statement of Theorem~\ref{th:finite-type-rank2} is very similar to the classification of finite crystallographic reflection groups of rank~2, which we recall in Proposition~\ref{rem:weyl-rank2} below.
+(The proof of Theorem~\ref{th:finite-type-rank2} will not depend on this proposition.)